extemporelang/extemporelang.github.io/_docs/guides/audio-file-io.md

       (AudioBuffer_read ab pos chan))))
 ```

-All the `AudioBuffer_read` functinos will stop playback when they reach the end
+All the `AudioBuffer_read` functions will stop playback when they reach the end
 of the audio data from the file.
 If you'd like to _loop_ the audio file instead,
 you can use `AudioBuffer_read_looped`